yeungpinghei/yeungpinghei.github.io/README.md

 <img src="/docs/m5_summary.png" alt="m5_summary" width="50%">

 According to the model summary, both factor smooths *'s(point, speaker):catcontent'* and *'s(point, speaker):catcontent'* have a significant p-value of <2e-16.
-Thus, it is necessary to include them in our model.model
+Thus, it is necessary to include them in our model.

 ## Step 6: Account for autocorrelation in the residuals
 As we are analyzing time-series data, we should be aware of autocorrelation in the residuals.